 But, my fellow craft beerians, in 2010, craft brewers made 8.9 million look small by selling 9.9 million barrels thanks to those who continue to support and appreciate craft beer.

 To put this in perspective, each barrel of beer (bbl for short) is 43 US Gallons of beer.
 43 Gallons of beer is 344 pints.
 So to drink all of the craft beer sold in 2010, you’d have to drink more than three billion beers.
+Needless to say, no one is ever going to find out what the alcohol detox would feel off of that.

 I’ve been told over and over since I started writing about beer that it was a “male dominated” drink and that big beer marketers don’t bother advertising to women because they make up “such a small percent” of the market.